abhchand/libmatch/README.md

 Given one or more sets of *preferences*, `libmatch` finds an optimal matching of members.

-Member names can be any unique `string` value.

 <div align="center">
   <img src="https://github.com/abhchand/libmatch/raw/main/meta/matching.png" width="400px" />
 </div>